flake9025/camunda8-embedded-dmn-engine/README.md

-# camunda8-embedded-dmn-engine
+# Camunda 8 Embedded DMN Engine

-Camunda 8 Proof of Concept with Embedded DMN Engine ( like Camunda 7 )
+Proof of Concept of Spring Boot 3 / JDK21 with Embedded Camunda 8 DMN Engine, like we used to do with Camunda 7.

+# Usage

+See sample : src/test/java/com/github/flake9025/camunda8/service/ControleServiceTest.java